open-telemetry/opentelemetry.io/content/en/blog/2022/dotnet-instrumentation-first-beta.md

 [OpenTelemetry .NET Automatic Instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation) project!

-Without this project, .NET developers need to use instrumentation packages to automatically generate telemetry data.
-For example, to instrument inbound ASP.NET Core requests, you need to use the ASP.NET Core instrumentation package and initialize it with the OpenTelemetry SDK.
+Without this project, .NET developers need to use instrumentation libraries to automatically generate telemetry data.
+For example, to instrument inbound ASP.NET Core requests, you need to use the ASP.NET Core instrumentation libraries and initialize it with the OpenTelemetry SDK.

 Now, developers can use